Manually Handling Withdrawals in Virtual Accounts (VA)

 Warning

-All withdrawals must be registered and executed through VA-specific endpoints.
-Using standard blockchain transaction methods to sign and broadcast a transaction from a VA-linked deposit address bypasses the VA ledger, leading to balance discrepancies.
+- Using standard blockchain transaction methods to sign and broadcast a transaction from a VA-linked deposit address bypasses the VA ledger, leadings to balance discrepancies.
+If this happens, the withdrawal must be manually registered